tomlarkworthy/animaxe/README.md

 Packaging
 -----------
+- instructions on using save As.. then map to network resource for example editing
 - Test npm workflow
 - Test TS workflow (bower?)
-- Redo codepen examples with systemJS (?)
+- Redo codepen examples with systemJS (SystemJS doesn't support inline script tags for transpilation)

 Glow
 ----